Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] To vyrazili ,U starý paní’ soustružníkovi Matějů celou sanici cihlou za dvacet zlatejch, s šesti zubama, a tenkrát měly peníze větší cenu než dnes.
 Sám Wohlschläger věší za čtyry zlatky.

-Mourková was an abandoned lady from Praha II. who together with Šousková raped an impotent geriatric by Roztoky.
+was a deserted lady from Prague II who, together with Šousková, raped an impotent geriatric near Roztoky.

 Quote(s) from the novel